-Number - counting objects reliably to 10 then 20 and beyond, numeral recognition to at least 10 and ordering numbers.
+Number - counting objects reliably to 10, numeral recognition to at least 10 and ordering numbers.
 Using the language of 'more', 'less' and 'fewer', and beginning to use the vocabulary of addition and subtraction (take away, subtract, add).
 Shape - 2D and 3D shapes and sorting objects.
 The children will develop their vocabulary of position, size, money and time.